0874279/krustykrab/README.md

 All the ingredients that are used to make the burgers are inherited from the class Ingredients.

 * Encapsulation
+Our project uses al lot of private, public and protected functions and variables.
+For instance the Class player, with public and private instances and functions.

 * Composition
+Example: Class game has Class startGame, Class startGame has Classes player, createIngredients, question and gameover.
+Class player has Class score and lives.

 # UML